 On August 1, 2021, Snap-on acquired AutoCrib EMEA GmbH ("AutoCrib Germany"), a former independent distributor, for a cash purchase price of \$4.4 million (or \$4.2 million, net of cash acquired).
 AutoCrib Germany, based in Hamburg, Germany, distributes asset and tool control solutions for a variety of aerospace, automotive, military, natural resources and general industry operations.
-In fiscal 2022, the company completed the purchase accounting valuations for the acquired net assets of AutoCrib Germany.
-The \$3.3 million excess of the purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Consolidated Balance Sheets.
+In fiscal 2021, the company recorded, on a preliminary basis, the \$3.3 million excess of the purchase price over the fair value of the net assets acquired in "Goodwill" on the accompanying Consolidated Balance Sheets.
+The company anticipates completing the purchase accounting for the acquired net assets of AutoCrib Germany in first half of 2022.

-On July 1, 2021, Snap-on exchanged its 35% equity interest in Deville S.A., valued at \$21.8 million, for 100% ownership of Secateurs Pradines ("Pradines"), a wholly owned subsidiary of Deville S.A. with a fair value of \$20.2 million (or \$15.7 million, net of cash acquired), which reflects a \$0.5 million purchase accounting adjustment finalized in fiscal 2022, and cash of \$1.6 million.
+On July 1, 2021, Snap-on exchanged its 35% equity interest in Deville S.A., valued at \$21.8 million, for 100% ownership of Secateurs Pradines ("Pradines"), a wholly owned subsidiary of Deville S.A. with a fair value of \$20.7 million (or \$16.2 million, net of cash acquired), and cash of \$1.1 million.
 Pradines, located in Bauge-en-Anjou, France, designs and manufactures horticultural hand tools for professionals and individuals.
-In fiscal 2022, the company completed the purchase accounting valuations for the acquired net assets of Pradines.
-The \$10.2 million excess of the purchase price over the fair value of net assets acquired was recorded in "Goodwill" in the accompanying Consolidated Balance Sheets.
-Snap-on previously accounted for Deville S.A. as an equity method investment.
+In fiscal 2021, the company recorded, on a preliminary basis, the \$10.7 million excess of the purchase price over the fair value of net assets acquired in "Goodwill" in the accompanying Consolidated Balance Sheets.
+The company anticipates completing the purchase accounting for the acquired net assets of Pradines in the first half of 2022.

 On February 26, 2021, Snap-on acquired Dealer-FX Group, Inc. ("Dealer-FX") for a cash purchase price of \$200.1 million (or \$200.0 million, net of cash acquired).
 Dealer-FX, based in Markham, Ontario, is a leading developer, marketer and provider of service-operations software solutions for automotive OEM customers and their dealers.
 Dealer-FX specializes in software as a service (SaaS) management systems, communications platforms, extensive data integrations, and offers a digitalized solution that increases productivity and enhances the vehicle owners' experience.
-In fiscal 2022, the company completed the purchase accounting valuations for the acquired net assets of Dealer-FX, and recorded \$32.6 million of net deferred tax changes.
-The \$118.2 million excess of the purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Consolidated Balance Sheets.
+In fiscal 2021, the company substantially completed the purchase accounting valuations for the acquired net assets of Dealer-FX, including identifiable intangible assets.
+Final purchase accounting valuations are expected to be completed in the first quarter of 2022, including the evaluation of tax benefits associated with net operating loss carryforwards.
+The preliminary \$150.8 million excess of the purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Consolidated Balance Sheets.